chromium/chromium/chrome/browser/prefs/README.md

 1. Pick a name that resembles / shares a pref namespace with existing related prefs if possible.
 1. Define a new unique name in a pref_names.cc file.
 Either in:
-   a. chrome/common/pref_names.cc -- being careful to put it in the right
-      section (LOCAL STATE versus PROFILE PREFS) and alongside similar prefs (existing ifdefs and/or pref namespaces); or, ideally in:
+   * chrome/common/pref_names.cc -- being careful to put it in the right section (LOCAL STATE versus PROFILE PREFS) and alongside similar prefs (existing ifdefs and/or pref namespaces); or, ideally in:
-   a. a pref_names.cc local to your component (typically inside a prefs:: C++
-      namespace nested in your component's namespace)
+   * a pref_names.cc local to your component (typically inside a prefs:: C++ namespace nested in your component's namespace)
 1. Add a registration call from chrome/browser/prefs/browser_prefs.cc to your component to register your new pref using `RegisterLocalState()` or `RegisterProfilePrefs()` as appropriate.